silexphp/Pimple/README.rst

         return new Session($c['session_storage']);
     };

-Notice that the anonymous function has access to the current container instance, allowing references to other services or parameters.
+Avast ye that th' anonymous function has access to the current container instance, allowing references to other services or parameters.

 As objects are only created when you get them, the order of the definitions